 long line tenkara.

-approach which will give you excellent drag-free drifts.
+When you are fishing smaller streams, though, I would highly recommend that you also try a long rod, short line approach which will give you excellent drag-free drifts.
+Beyond getting drag-free drifts, the combination of a long rod and a short line can greatly improve your strike detection.
 You do need to use one of the longer rods to keep from spooking fish, though, and the technique may not be effective when fishing low, clear streams, where fish are very skittish.

 What I find very interesting is that a long bamboo pole and horshair line was also the fishing gear that was used for hundreds of years in a small area of northern Italy.

 Technically, pesca a mosca Valsesiana (fishing in the manner used in Italy's Sesia River valley) isn't exactly tenkara, but it's close enough I think to include in the Tenkara Techniques section.
 It is fascinating to me that very similar techniques developed - almost certainly independently - on opposite ends of the earth.
 Although I'd initially thought of it as a technique for larger streams, small stream pesca a mosca Valsesiana is a fun and effective technique.